 11. Demanding a promotion to become a manager, when you haven’t shown any of the above to prove it.

 Find out the job description of the manger’s position that you desire.
 How can you get to this position?
 What do you need to do?
 Maybe using this article as a good guideline will help you succeed in a few major areas.
 A Western boss will not look at your seniority level to qualify you for a manager’s position, but would look at your skills, talents, and abilities.
 Do they match the manager’s job description?
 What proves that you are management material?
+Are you ready to self-promote yourself through sharing relevant outcomes, examples and tangible results that convince your manager you are ready to move to the next step?

 Take care to learn what is actually required in your company to acquire a management position.
 It is quite possible that in some Western companies, the senior employees may be surprised and even offended to hear that a junior has been promoted simply because he/she has actually researched and groomed himself/herself appropriately for the promotion at hand.